Ryanb58/ryanb58.github.io/content/posts/2024-02-23-setting-up-snc-between-power-apps-automate-and-sap.md

 ## Testing Communication

 Create a new instant flow in Power Automate.
-Add an SAP ERP Call Function action to the designer and modify your SAP Connection string to include the following.
+Add an SAP ERP Call Function action to the designer and modify your SAP System string to include the following substituting my system info with your own.

+You can find the `SncMyName` of your system under t-code `STRUST` > `SNC SAPCryptolib` (Noted as the subject of your own certificate).

 ```json
 {